 Measuring success and improving

 - Time to productivity.
-How long does it take for a new hire to start delivering real value?
-Two weeks?
-Two months?
-Tracking this across roles and teams gives you insights you can act on.
+How long does it take for a new hire to start delivering consistent, independent work output?
+Tracking this across roles and cohorts reveals whether the onboarding process is shortening or extending the ramp-up period and where the bottlenecks are.

 Interesting fact